Ayush-Singh677/Image-Denoising/README.md

 The project aims at proposing a model that does automatic image denoising using a UNet architecture and Perceptual loss.

+### Model Architecture

+The core of the denoising model is the U-Net architecture, which consists of an encoder-decoder structure.
+The encoder compresses the input image into a lower-dimensional feature space, capturing essential features, while the decoder reconstructs the image from this compressed representation.

 Note : The model was trained on kaggle P100 GPU.
 There in some places in model.ipynb file you might find kaggle/working as directory.
 ```
 Image-Denoising/